vandre-sales/meliva-ds/docs/docs/themes.md

 ## Creating Themes

 There are two ways to create themes.
-The easiest way is to customize a built-in theme.
+The easiest way is to customize the default theme.
 The advanced way is to create a new theme from scratch.
-Which method you choose depends on your project's requirements and the amount of effort you're willing to commit to.
+Which method you choose depends on your project's requirements and the amount of effort you're willing to invest.

 ### Customizing a Built-in Theme

-The easiest way to customize Web Awesome is to override one of the built-in themes.
-You can do this by importing the light or dark theme as-is, then creating a separate stylesheet that overrides [design tokens](/getting-started/customizing#design-tokens) and adds [component styles](/getting-started/customizing#component-parts) to your liking.
-You must import your theme _after_ the built-in theme.
+Overriding the default theme is the easiest way to customize Web Awesome.
+You can do this by importing the default theme as-is, then creating a separate stylesheet that overrides [the theming API](/getting-started/customizing#design-tokens) and adds [component styles](/getting-started/customizing#component-parts) to your liking.
+You must import your theme _after_ the default theme.

-If you're customizing the light theme, you should scope your styles to the following selectors.
+If you're customizing the default light styles, scope your styles to the following selectors.

 ```css
 :root,